openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 request MUST NOT be changed by the Transmitter.
 If `events_requested` property is included in the request, it SHOULD NOT be an empty array.

-Transmitter-Supplied properties beside the stream_id MAY be present, but they MUST match the expected value.
+Transmitter-Supplied properties besides the stream_id MAY be present, but they MUST match the expected value.
 Missing Transmitter-Supplied properties MUST be ignored by the Transmitter.
 The `events_delivered` property, if present, MUST match the Transmitter's expected value before any updates are applied.